moussaamrani/AnimationSLR/Biblio/TO DOWNLOAD.md

 ## TO DOWNLOAD
 -  Using High-level Petri Nets in Domain Specific Language Design
--  Integrated Simulation of Domain-Specific Modeling Languages with Petri Net-Based Transformational Semantics
+-  Mosteller, David and Haustermann, Michael and Moldt, Daniel and Schmitz, Dennis.
+Integrated Simulation of Domain-Specific Modeling Languages with Petri Net-Based Transformational Semantics.
+Transactions on Petri Nets and Other Models of Concurrency.
+2019.